 Author: Niall Hearty 12 May 2022

-Niall Hearty of commercial litigation specialists Rahman Ravelli summarises the case.
+Niall Hearty of financial crime specialists Rahman Ravelli considers the case.

 Niall has a wealth of corporate crime expertise and an ability to coordinate global bribery and corruption cases.
 His achievements in such investigations have made him a logical choice for corporate clients.